Visual Processing and Learning

 • recognising and remembering shapes and letters

-• tracking across a page without losing place
+• tracking across a page without losing their place

 • focusing on near and far objects